Skip to content

 Introduction

-Fresh plugins are written in TypeScript and run in a sandboxed Deno environment.
-This provides a safe and modern development experience with access to a powerful set of APIs for extending the editor.
+Fresh plugins are written in TypeScript and run in a sandboxed QuickJS environment (transpiled via oxc_transformer).
+Plugins have access to a TypeScript API for extending the editor.

 Getting Started: "Hello, World!"